-If an angel investor, angel group or VC is considering an investment in a startup, one of their initial due diligence requests will be to obtain a copy of the startup’s Cap and Debt Tables.
+If an angel investor, angel group or VC is considering an investment in a startup, one of their first requests will be to obtain a copy of the startup’s Cap and Debt Tables.

 The latter should provide a summary of the startup’s long term debt, including contingent liabilities.
-It would not include operating debt such as accounts payable, unless such debt was extraordinarily large.
+It would not include operating debt such as accounts payable unless such debt was extraordinarily large.
 Untapped lines of credit would also be excluded.
-Finally, Convertible Notes created with the expectation of a future funding round and conversion to equity are effectively treated as equity for investor purposes.
+Finally, convertible notes created with the expectation of future funding rounds and conversion to equity are effectively treated as equity for investor purposes.
 They will utilize it to determine the future impact on the Cap Table once converted, not as a risk factor on the debt table.

 - Notes Payable